-The flow / level relationship (rating), derived using flow gaugings, is affected by bed movement or change in the control.
+The flow/level relationship (rating), derived using flow gaugings, is affected by bed movement or change in the physical features controlling the stage discharge relationship.
 As the full range of flows is gauged, the rating is adjusted to complement the gaugings.
 Since these improvements can be done at any time, users are encouraged to obtain flow data directly from Environmental Monitoring.

-3.2 How to Contact Us
+3.2 How to contact us